What is Close Brothers Asset Management?

 Close Brothers says dealing fees will not exceed £8.95.
 There's also no charge for setting up your account, buying, selling or switching funds, and no annual fee for your Isa, Sipp or investment account.

 We’ve estimated the cost of investing various sums with Close Brothers over the course of a year in the table below.
-The costs assume you only buy funds (shares work out slightly cheaper with some companies), and make four purchases and four sales each year.
+The costs assume you only buy funds.
+Investment management fees apply for Unit Trusts, OEICs and Exchanged Traded Funds and are levied by the relevant fund manager.

-Close Brothers will suit people who have smaller pots (less than £50,000).
+Close Brothers Asset Management will suit people who have smaller pots (less than £50,000).
 It's one of the cheapest platforms for small and medium-sized portfolios.

 However, there are more highly-rated platforms with similar costs, including Which?
 Recommended Provider Vanguard.

-What accounts and services does Close Brothers offer?
+What accounts and services does Close Brothers Asset Management offer?

 The information below gives an at-glance view of the key things that the accounts and services Close Brothers offers.